 Artists from various fields of art (dance, choreography, architecture, fine arts, ...),

-working with choreographically-conditioning aspects, will first work with students in a series
+working with choreographically-conditioning aspects, first worked with students in a series

 of workshops, lectures, masterclasses and projects (collaborations of different departments at KASK) and eventually be brought together through a symposium in 2019.

-An essay-writing proces is running in parallel to the unfolding of the planned guest-projects, leading to a series of publications.
+An essay-writing proces was running in parallel to the unfolding of the planned guest-projects, leading to a series of publications.